-The Little Gem and Pioneer have a height and direction adjustable spinning head.
+The Little Gem has a height and direction adjustable spinning head.
 Simply turn the head until the flyer shaft points in the direction you want.
-Adjust the height by loosening the wooden lock knob on the side of the stem and easing the entire spinning head upwards.
+Adjust the height by loosening the wooden lock knob on the front of the stem and easing the entire spinning head upwards.